 - Pacific City, known for its laid-back vibe and nice beach.

-- Tillamook, where you can detour to visit a cheese factory.
+- Tillamook, where you can visit Tillamook Creamery (a great lunch stop, since they have a cafe!).

-- Cannon Beach, with its famous Haystack Rock.
+- Cannon Beach, with its famous Haystack Rock and nearby Ecola State Park.

 - Cute coastal towns like Manzanita and Seaside.